mia-platform/miactl/docs/30_commands.md

 Passing the ObjectID is expected only when dealing with deprecated Marketplace items missing the itemId and/or version fields.
 Otherwise, it is preferable to pass the tuple companyId-itemId-version.

-The companyID must be passed via the flag company-id when not set in the context.

 ```bash
 miactl marketplace get { --item-id item-id --version version } | --object-id object-id [FLAGS]...
 ```